-In The Battle For Beauty, Nature Wins Every Time
+In the Battle for Beauty, Nature Wins Every Time

 Do man-made creations only harm the planet, or can they be as powerful as nature’s?